Jesewe/cs2-triggerbot/CONTRIBUTING.md

 # Contributing to CS2 TriggerBot

-Thank you for your interest in contributing to the CS2 TriggerBot project!
-This guide will help you get started with contributing, from setting up the development environment to submitting pull requests.
+Thank you for your interest in contributing to the CS2 TriggerBot project.
+This guide will assist you from setting up the development environment to submitting pull requests.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)
 - [Getting Started](#getting-started)
 - [Development Setup](#development-setup)